azoulaynoam/Tomax-News-Exam/README.md

 Stack: React.js Typescript

+How to setup the server & client:
+ - Download the repository
+ - Run "yarn install" in both the "server" and "client" folders.
+ - set-up a .enb file in the "server" folder like the .env-example file.
+ - run the server by running the command "yarn start" inside the server folder.
+ - run the client by running the command "yarn start" inside the client folder.

 Problems:
-* the API mostly not giving us the content and image and the content length is up to 260 characters....
+* the News API is mostly not giving us the content and image and the content length is up to 260 characters....

+for any question please contact me by EMail, Whatsapp or a Phone call...

 Thank you for the opportunity</br>